Degree one maps on four manifolds with cyclic fundamental groups: Introduction

 \item Every closed simply connected 4-manifold 1-dominates at most finitely many closed orientable 4-manifolds. \end{enumerate}

-For $1$-domination between non-simply-connected $4$-manifolds there are some studies from the geometric group theory point of view or assuming manifolds supporting geometries in the sense of Thurston, see \cite{KoL}, \cite{Ne}, \cite{Hi2}.
 On the other hand, after Freedman's work \cite{Fr} there are classification results of $4$-manifolds with non-trivial fundamental groups, see \cite{FQ}, \cite{HK1}, \cite{HK2}, \cite{KLPT} and the references therein.
 Based on these results, in this note we systematically study degree one maps between closed orientable 4-manifolds with cyclic fundamental groups, which is the best understood class of 4-manifolds after the simply connected case.
 The remaining part of this subsection is a summary of the results in this note.

 We first prove some results analogous to (1) and (2) above:

 (1) Suppose $X$ and $Y$ are closed orientable 4-manifolds with $\pi_1(X)=\pi_1(Y)$, $I_X=I_Y \oplus H$ and $I(X, \ZZ_2)=I(Y, \ZZ_2)\oplus L$.
 If $\pi_1=\mathbb{Z}$, then $X$ stably 1-dominates $Y$, but not necessarily 1-dominates $Y$ (Theorems \ref{stably 1-dom} and \ref{non 1-dom}); If $\pi_1=\mathbb{Z}_n$, then $X$ 1-dominates $Y$ unless the following case: $n$ is even, $X$ is almost spin, and $Y$ is spin (Theorem \ref{1-dom n}).